The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 Step-by-step instructions on how to train your horse to like the clippers:

-- I typically like to train a horse to tolerate the clippers when he’s not tied up.
-This allows a horse to retreat slowly without fear of being trapped.
+- I typically like to train a horse to tolerate the clippers when they’re not tied up.
+This allows a horse to retreat and move slowly without fear of being trapped.

 - Use a halter and lead rope in your horse’s regular grooming area.
-He already knows that’s the place for handling, attention, and touch.
+They already know that’s the place for positive handling, attention, and touch.

-- I avoid rewarding unless my horse stands still or advances towards me and the clippers.
-Rewarding or reassuring during a frightening moment or balk isn’t helpful.
+- Avoid rewarding unless your horse stands still or advances toward you and the clippers.
+Rewarding during a frightening moment or balk isn’t helpful, but calm reassurances can be.

 ***PRO TIP*** Keep your key training goal in mind – your horse need to learn that clippers equal a reward.